-You can cook up to 16 large eggs in 8 quart Instant Pot at the same time.
-About 10 in 6 quart Instant Pot.
+You can pressure cook up to 16 large eggs in 8 quart Instant Pot at the same time.
+And about 10 large eggs in 6 quart Instant Pot.

 You can add more eggs in a single layer if you do not care if some eggs crack.
 For best results they should not touch the walls.

 To make soft boiled eggs in Instant Pot, use 1 cup hot tap water and pressure cook eggs on High pressure for 1 minute.
 For medium boiled eggs, do same but pressure cook for 3 minutes.
 Vent right away after cooking has finished.